TMC, CPI, NCP defend national party status before EC | Devdiscourse

-The CPI, TMC and the NCP on Monday urged the Election Commission not to take away their national party status, saying they should be given a fresh opportunity to improve their electoral performance.
-They three told the Commission that they are old parties and have played a key role in national politics.
-Hence, their status should not be based on recent electoral performance only.
+The CPI, TMC and the NCP on Monday urged the Election Commission not to strip them of national party status, saying the decision shouldn't be based on poor result in recent elections alone, and sought a fresh opportunity to prove themselves in the coming assembly polls.
+The three told the Commission that they are old parties which had played a key role in national politics and the yardstick being applied by the poll panel was not correct.

 The parties had appeared before the Commission for a personal hearing on Monday.
 Earlier, responding to a show cause notice, the three had told the poll panel that their national party status should not be revoked based on their performance in the Lok Sabha elections this year.

 The Election Commission had earlier issued them notices asking why their 'national party' status should not be revoked following their performance in the Lok Sabha elections.
-The CPI is learnt to have said that after the Congress, it is the oldest party in the country which had been the principal opposition party in Lok Sabha.
+The CPI said that after the Congress, it is the oldest party in the country which had been the principal opposition party in Lok Sabha.

 The CPI, BSP and the NCP were facing the prospect of losing their national party status after their dismal performance in the 2014 Lok Sabha elections as well.
 However, they got a reprieve when in 2016 the EC amended its rules, whereby national and state party status of political parties are to be reviewed every 10 years instead of five.